Bias in hiring: 5 ways to detect and remove it

 Job interviews are a critical stage in the hiring process where bias can influence outcomes, as unstructured interviews and in-person interview impressions often reward polish over competence.

-• Use standardised interviews with the same questions for all candidates; a structured interview format helps ensure fairness and reduces subjectivity.
+• Use standardised interviews with the same interview questions for all candidates; a structured interview format helps ensure fairness and reduces subjectivity, and those questions should test job competencies tied to the role.

-• Define behaviour anchors for each criterion, then score to those anchors (not “gut feel”).
+• Define behaviour anchors for each criterion, then score to those anchors using interview scorecards rather than gut feeling.

-• Use a diverse hiring committee or balanced panel to bring different perspectives and help prevent the tendency to favour candidates based on shared traits or superficial impressions, thus avoiding groupthink.
+• Use a diverse hiring committee or balanced panel to bring different perspectives; diverse teams on interview panels can expose blind spots and help prevent the tendency to favour candidates based on shared traits or superficial impressions, while also reducing groupthink.
+Conformity Bias occurs when individuals change opinions to match the hiring panel’s consensus.

 How this reduces bias: you compare like with like, reduce variance between interviewers, and avoid rewarding confidence over capability.